 During pregnancy, a lot happens to your body.
 To make room for the baby, a natural process is set in motion, stimulated by hormones.
 For example, the extra production of estrogen makes your skin more supple and allows it to stretch.
-Very nice of course, but why on earth do stretch marks form?
-We explain it all and give you tips on how to prevent stretch marks.
-Read along!
+Sometimes your skin can’t keep up with the growth of your belly, which can bring about stretch marks.
+Almost every woman has them, so these stretch marks are nothing to be ashamed of!
+How do these stretch marks form and how can you keep your skin nourished?
+We explain it all here and give you some tips.

 How do stretch marks develop?

-Simply when your body grows faster than your skin can cope with.
-For example during pregnancy, a growth spurt in your youth or through gaining a lot of weight in a short period of time.
+Stretch marks appear when your body grows faster than your skin can cope with.
+For example during pregnancy, a growth spurt in your youth or when gaining a lot of weight in a short period of time.
 The growth causes small tears in your connective tissue and these are visible from the outside; on the abdomen, but also on the breast, legs and in some cases the arms.
-By keeping your connective tissue supple you can therefore reduce the risk of stretch marks.
+These marks can be purple or red, but after some time, they will regain the colour of your skin.

 Do a daily abdominal massage.
 It may only take 5 minutes, but this action will stimulate your connective tissue and nourish your skin if you use a rich oil to do this.
 Extra fun: it's also a good way to connect with your baby.